EulerSearch/embedding_studio/README.md

     <a href="https://embeddingstud.io/overview/">Overview</a>
 </p>

-**EmbeddingStudio** is an innovative open-source framework designed to seamlessly convert a combined embedding model and vector database into a comprehensive search engine.
+**Embedding Studio** is an innovative open-source framework designed to seamlessly convert a combined embedding model and vector database into a comprehensive search engine.
 With built-in functionalities for clickstream collection, continuous improvement of search experiences, and automatic adaptation of the embedding model, it offers an out-of-the-box solution for a full-cycle search engine.